About Functional Medicine

 The time to complete a program in Functional Medicine usually takes 6-12 months, depending of course on the individual patient’s condition, and their willingness and ability to stick with the program.

 Of the hundreds of Functional Medicine labs available, we keep things simple by using a few key labs really well.
 You will likely only need to do 1 to 3 lab tests for your treatment program.
 This efficiency is one of the most appealing aspects of the Kalish Method, as it reduces the time and expense that it takes for your body heal and rebalance.
-There are 3 basic types of labs that we use: Hormonal Stress Markers, Digestive Stool Analysis, and Organic Acid Tests.

 Adrenal stress labs assess the amount of stress your body has endured over the decades by measuring your daily fluctuations in cortisol (the stress hormone) and DHEA levels to assess the overall health of your HPA Axis (hypothalamus, pituitary, and adrenals).